 Note : More on how to visit Mount Zugspitz will be coming up on the blog soon.

 Since you will already be on Austrian side , drive further and enjoy the picturesque town of Innsbruck.
 There is plenty to do and see in this town.
-The old town of Innsbruck is perfect to enjoy a local cold beer and some amazing food.
+The old town of Innsbruck is perfect to enjoy a local cold beer and some amazing food on an outdoor table set.

 Day 5 : Castles and more